lisp-mirror/eql5-android/README-PREPARE.md

 versions, you're required to have the exact same versions installed.

 Please note: EQL5 for android is basically the same as EQL5 for the desktop.
-Some modules are not supported on android, namely the web and multimedia ones.
-But you can use a `WebView` directly from QML.

 --